np-mrd/npmrd_cross_domain_integration_docs/docs/json_breakdown.md

     - Example: `SD0z84d9Ds-D0nP9`
     - type: string
     - MaxLength: 16
+  - peak_embargo_release_ready <a name="nmr_data_peak_lists_embargo_release_ready"></a>
+    - Description: Whether or not THIS PEAK LIST is ready to be released according any embargoes on the submission.
+If false this peak list should be put into an embargoed (not publicly available) state.
+If true the peak list should be made publicly available.
+If the provided peak_list already exists in the main database this bool should OVERWRITE it.
+    - Example: true
+    - type: bool
 - experimental_data <a name="nmr_data_experimental_data"></a>
   - nmr_data_download_link <a name="nmr_data_experimental_data_nmr_data_download_link"></a>
     - Description: This field will provide a presigned amazon s3 url to download the data in the submission directly from the deposition website’s data warehouse.
 These links expire after 7 days (the max allowed duration).